 If you’re going for a standard full front design, digital and screen are good to go.
 If you’re looking for something a little more non-traditional like an all over print, then there will be a clear choice.
 While there may be some minor limitations, screen printing can get this done with ease.
 Round one goes to screen printing.

 In most cases a “feels like nothing’s printed there” print can be achieved with screen print, even on dark shirts When printing digitally, while prints on white shirts are nice and soft, prints on dark colors tend to be a bit rubbery since there needs to be a rather significant under base to retain colors.
 Round 2 goes to the champ, who edged out the newcomer with its dark garment capabilities.

 3. PRINTABLE GARMENTS

 Printing on cotton is always the best no matter if you’re going DTG or screen.
-Screen print can handle polyenylon, teflon coated fabrics, burlap, bamboo, you name it.
+Screen print can handle polyester, nylon, teflon coated fabrics, burlap, bamboo, you name it.
 DTG is another story.
-Its more or less limited to 100% cotton and printing polyester on is okay as long as no under base is needed.
+Its more or less limited to 100% cotton and printing on polyester may work as long as no under base is needed.
 So, that means white or very light garments only.
-Round three again goes to the old school.ster,
+Round three again goes to the old school print.

 Screen print is a laborious and technique heavy endeavor, so it takes a while.
 Its worth the time and effort for sure, but if you’re in a pinch and need ten tees printed now...
 Digital reigns supreme.
-While films are still be separated in Photoshop, DTG can have the entire order printed and waiting for the customer.
+While color separations are needed for screenprint, DTG can have the entire order printed and waiting for the customer.
 Its a clear and brutal victory for digital.